anjieyang/EVFHQ-Database/README.md

 # EVFHQ-Database

-EVFHQ-Database provides a straightforward deployment of PostgreSQL within a Docker container tailored for EVGHQ dataset.
+EVFHQ-Database provides a robust PostgreSQL database setup in a Docker container, pre-configured for efficient storage and retrieval of video data used in the EVFHQ project.